-See A. Gouldner, Patterns of Industrial Bureaucracy.
-The Free Press of Glencoe, 1964; pp. 176-180.
+See A. Gouldner, Patterns of Industrial Bureaucracy, The Free Press of Clencoe, 1964; pp. 176-180.

-new information coming into the ward.
+because the head nurse, by leaving the desk, cuts herself off from the new information coming into the ward.
 This reinforces her tendency to check on the nursing staff, in that by doing this she strengthens her control over the other ward participants, and thus reduces their autonomy.

 The whole process of coordinating the activities of the members of 19 the ward during the busy period then, tends to form a "vicious circle", in which the problems confronting the head nurse are magnified by her own actions.
-In a further attempt to overcome the problem, the process of declips differentiation is introduced.
+In a further attempt to overcome the problem, the process of deligations is introduced.
 This means that the boundaries between roles are broken down so that people from each category perform activities that are more properly the obligations of others.
 For example, the ward clerk is asked to make a bed, whilst the head nurse attempts to answer telephone calls as well as perform the other aspects of her role.